Social Security Optimization

 Case Study #1: A Widow Claiming Social Security Survivor Benefits at Different Ages

-One of my clients, Susan, lost her husband unexpectedly at age 60.
-She was still working and unsure whether to claim survivor benefits right away or wait.
+Consider a hypothetical case: Susan, 60, loses her husband unexpectedly.
+She is still working and unsure whether to claim survivor benefits right away or wait.

 Key Rules for Widows/Widowers: